AJReade/Poller_web_app/README.md

 A single page exiting polling web applcation using: postgres, react js, elixir and pheonix.
 Site link: (I unfortunately ran out of credits...)

 #### An exit polling web application which allows users to login and create polls (admin only) which are shown on a dynamic results page (avaible to all users).
 The results page updates in real time.
-Build as part of my NEA for computer sciecne A level and recieved an A*.

 ### The primamry purpose of this project is to learn and practice concepts related to:
 > - Building a REST API